greenbone/docs/src/common/source-build/openvas-smb.rst

 .. note::

-  *openvas-smb* is released independently of the GVM framework.
+  *openvas-smb* is released independently of the Greenbone Community Edition.
   Therefore, the newest compatible version is used.

 .. warning::